Embroidery for Beginners - Stitching Made Simple

 Trace the design onto the fabric using a transfer method of your choice.
 This could be done by lightly sketching the design with a water-soluble pen or by using iron-on transfer methods.

-Step3.
+Step 3.
 Hooping the Fabric

-Step4.
+Step 4.
 Beginning the Stitches

 Start with outlining the design using a simple back stitch or running stitch.
 Begin stitching along the traced design, working with one color at a time.
 This will help create a clear outline for your project.

-Practice Exercises for Novices
+Practice Exercises for Beginners

 Simple Patterns for Practice: